pwalsh/openbudgets/docs/guide/features/interactions.rst

 Share
 +++++

+* Implemented with a generic foreign key, so adding comments to new models is trivial
-TBD: Placeholder for coming feature
+* TBD: Everything else.
+This is a placeholder for a coming feature

 Configuration
 -------------